marcellorego/wallet-coincap-api/README.md

 ```

 ## Running the application
-Project comes with 2 profiles: dev and prod.
+Project comes with 2 profiles: `dev` and `prod`.

-Dev mode will provide a database connection to H2 in-memory database.
+`Dev` mode will provide a database connection to H2 in-memory database.
-Prod mode will provide a database connection to a PostgreSQL database.
+`Prod` mode will provide a database connection to a PostgreSQL database.
 See below how to run a local PostgreSQL image on Docker.

-Running the application in dev mode:
+Running the application in `dev` mode:
 ```bash
 ./gradlew bootRun --args='--spring.profiles.active=dev'
 ```

-Running the application in prod mode:
+Running the application in `prod` mode:
 ```bash
 ./gradlew bootRun --args='--spring.profiles.active=prod'
 ```